docker-flow/docker-flow-monitor/docs/article.md

 container_spec_memory_limit_bytes{container_label_com_docker_swarm_service_name="go-demo_main"}
 ```

-As you can see, memory metric is clearly set to 20MB.
+As you can see, memory metric for containers before the last update is set to 0MB, while the limit for the newly created replicas is set to 20MB.
 Soon, we'll use those metrics to our benefit.

 ![go-demo memory limit](img/graph-memory-limit.png)